Review of: Barclays

 While Barclays Bank does not offer any branches for in-person banking or customer service, it offers some of the highest interest rates available today among any banks in the United States.
 Among major, nationwide banks, Barclays ranks in the top three.

-Barclays’ savings account pays 1.50% APY, which is 0.11% lower than the current best paying savings account in the United States.
+Barclays’ savings account pays 1.65% APY, which is just slightly lower than the current highest-paying savings account in the United States.
 That rate is much higher than the average savings account rate you’ll see from major brick-and-mortar banks.
 For comparison, Chase and Wells Fargo currently pay 0.01% on their basic savings accounts.

 Barclays offers two types of accounts: an online savings account and online CD accounts.